Board of Trustees

 Bridget Malewezi, MBBS, MPH

 Bridget is a medical doctor and public health practitioner, who is a graduate of the University of Malawi & Emory University.
-She is currently the Seed Country Representative for Malawi.
+She is currently the Seed Country Director for Malawi.

 Prior to this role she had worked for Clinton Health Access Initiative (CHAI) in various capacities providing technical assistance to several government departments.
 As program manager for reproductive health and vaccines programs with CHAI, she worked with the immunization program on the successful introduction of PCV & Rotavirus vaccines – one of the key interventions that helped Malawi achieve its MDG target of reducing child mortality by more than 2/3rd.
 She was also involved in the planning and initial implementation of the HPV demonstration pilot project for adolescent girls as well aiding the Reproductive Health Unit to develop strategies to track and increase uptake of long acting reversible contraceptives.
 In her final month at CHAI she worked with HIV stakeholders in the development of a proposal for utilization of improved diagnostics for cryptococcal meningitis in Malawi.
 While undertaking her MPH she was M&E program officer with the Atlanta Asylum Network evaluating the impact of the provision of clinical evaluations to the outcomes of asylum seekers in Atlanta.